Mr-14-js/Readme/README.md

-<h1 align="center">Ni Hao, This is the NCT-Association</h1>
+<h1 align="center">Ni Hao, This is the Mr 14</h1>
-<h3 align="center">  Passionate frontend global developers</h3>
+<h3 align="center">  Passionate frontend global developer</h3>
-- We look to help those who were not given the chance to do what they loved (that is coding),we do not know much about coding, but we can help you get A whatsapp bot,or even create one.
+- I look to help those who were not given the chance to do what they loved (that is coding),I do not know much about coding, but I can help you get A whatsapp bot,or even create one.

 <img align="right" alt="Coding" width="400" src="https://th.bing.com/th/id/OIP.30fuPl3x9KvMB2ZYW0k7owHaEK?pid=ImgDet&rs=1">